 Employees receive one day of parental leave funded by the social security fund.
 The parental leave benefit is equal to the average daily wage, calculated based on the insured’s earnings received in the last quarter.

 Female employees receive 30 days of maternity leave.
-In case of illness or complications arising due to pregnancy and confinement, an employee is entitled to an additional 15 days’ leave.
+In case of illness or complications arising due to pregnancy or confinement, an employee is entitled to an additional 15 days’ leave.

 Employees are paid two-thirds (66.7%) of the average daily wage as a maternity leave benefit during the period of maternity leave and any extension thereof on medical grounds by Social Security.